HappyFrowl/documentation/Linux/SystemAdministration.md

   * Use `init=/bin/bash` if systemd is not loading at all
   * Use `emergency.target` or even `rescue.target` if systemd is loading but there are still issues
     * In this state, the filesystem is read-only
-    * Run `mount -o remount.rw /` to make it writeable
+    * Run `mount -o remount,rw /` to make it writeable
   * Both can be added as kernel parameters in the **grub2 menu**